 Official recommendations set by the Dietary Guidelines Advisory Committee (DGAC) do not encourage dietary supplementation as the first line of defense for the general population.

 Basically, Mother Nature has our backs.
-The majority of us can get what we need — vitamins, minerals, fiber and other natural substances — primarily through food.
+The majority of us can get what we need — vitamins, minerals, fiber and other natural substances — primarily through what we eat.

-But the guidelines go on to say: “In some cases, fortified foods and dietary supplements may be useful in providing one or more nutrients that otherwise may be consumed in less-than-recommended amounts.”
-So perhaps your diet doesn’t cut the mustard.
+But the guidelines go on to say: "In some cases, fortified foods and dietary supplements may be useful in providing one or more nutrients that otherwise may be consumed in less-than-recommended amounts."
+So, perhaps your diet doesn't quite cut the mustard.

 Read More: The 12 Most Overrated Supplements

 But supplementation can be dangerous.
 People with health conditions, pregnant women and people taking medications should be especially cautious when considering dietary supplementation.